kevinding0218/InterviewDocuments/Q and A/System Design/Reference/SD - Design Top K.md

 - We will split our data processing pipeline into two parts: fast path and slow path.
 - On the **fast path**, we will calculate a list of k heavy hitters **approximately**.
 And **results will be available within seconds**.
 - On the **slow path**, we will calculate a list of k heavy hitters **precisely**.
 And results **will be available within minutes or hours**, depending on the data volume.
+- As you may see, the value of k plays its role in several places.
+On the fast path we merge top k lists together on data retrieval.
+On the slow path, in Top K MapReduce job, all mappers send local top k lists to a single reducer.
 #### Fast Path
 - **Every time we keep data in memory, even for a short period of time, we need to think about data replication.
 Otherwise, we cannot claim high availability for a service, as data may be lost due to hardware failures.**
 - Create count-min sketch and aggregates data for a shor period of time(seconds)